lgroves29/MachineLearningPortfolio/README.md

 Your interests beyond machine learning

+DECIDE WHO THIS IS AIMED AT!

+Insert details from resume.
 Here's the plan:

 SVMs, kNN, and Random Forests can all be used in cybersecurity applications such as Intrusion Detection, Spam filtering, and malware detection.
 I will redo previous labs focusing on each of these algorithms with new datasets relevant to these topics where possible, discussing how they are useful in cyber security.